 We encourage using the assets for education, training, and demonstration by students, studios, and vendors.
 We’re motivated by our own desire to create unencumbered assets for these purposes and think that the industry at large could use something similar!
 We’re excited to see how ALab develops in the community, particularly as we continue to extend the data set over time.

 The ALab data set is the Animal Logic interpretation and implementation of real-world production and pipeline concepts.
-There are three downloads available:
+There are three downloads available at the ASWF DPEL website:

 Included Animation Cycle